Ranges of Extremal Processes and Heavy-Tailed Random Walks in Spaces of Growing Dimension: Extremal processes and random walks of growing dimension

-Distances between counting measures have been introduced in \cite{MR1190904} and \cite{MR2454027} by taking the smallest $\ell_p$ distance over all possible matchings of the atoms.
-A variant of this distance obtained by matching the atoms ordered by decreasing of their values was introduced in \cite{dav:egor06} in view of application to convergence of binomial point processes.
-To introduce this metric, order the atoms of $\mu\in\bN$ and $\mu'\in\bN$ as $(x_1,x_2,\ldots)$ and $(x'_1,x'_2,\ldots)$ to that their absolute values are nonincreasing and extending the sequences with zeroes if these counting measures are finite.
-Define $\dm_p(\mu,\mu')$ to be the $\ell_p$ distance between these sequences.
+Distances between counting measures have been introduced in \cite{MR1190904} and \cite{MR2454027} by taking the smallest $\ell_p$-distance over all possible matchings of their atoms.
+Following this, denote by $\dm_p(\mu,\mu')$ the infimum of $\ell_p$ distance between all sequences obtained by enumerating the atoms of $\mu$ and $\mu'$ and applying finite permutations.
+A variant of this distance (for counting measures on the positive half-line) obtained by matching atoms ordered by decreasing value was introduced in \cite{MR2271178} in view of application to convergence of binomial point processes.
 We write